In total, 16 organizations have now conducted measurements with the KIX Communication

-Index, and the database comprises about 5,900 employees, managers and communicators.
+Index, and the database comprises responses from 6,513 employees, managers and communication professionals.
 The

 organizations that carried out the survey range from small companies with about 300

 employees to large multinational companies and authorities, municipalities and regional

 The communication maturity varies from undeveloped to established, but most organizations

 have an emerging communication maturity.
 This means that the communication function and

 organization is unevenly developed in different parts of the organization, and the

 communication does not fully support the core business.
 The organizations have great

 potential for further development in several areas, especially of their communication function,

 organization, climate and competence.